Behind the scenes of our jacket making process.

 Batch Notes - The Field Fatigue

 You're no stranger to wearing military gear.
 Ok, so you might not be kitted out head to toe in surplus, but you'd be surprised how much of a solid wardrobe get's it's origin from battle.
 Chinos.
 Macs.
 Doc Martens.
 Bombers.
-Camo (duh).
+Camo.

 It was January when the work on our third jacket began, but it really goes back a long time before then.
-We've spent a lot time rifling through military jackets in vintage shops all over the place.
+We've spent a lot time rifling through military jackets in vintage shops and archives.

 Jan '19 - April '19